hudson-and-thames/mlfinlab/docs/source/implementations/backtest_statistics.rst

 The time under water is the time elapsed between an high watermark and the moment the PnL (profit and loss) exceeds the previous maximum PnL.

-Data is taken in a form of series of cumulated returns, or account balance.
+Input data in a form of series of cumulated returns, or account balance.
 Can be in dollars or other currency, then returned drawdown will be in this currency units.
 Otherwise the drawdowns are in percentage of account at high-watermarks.

 The function returns two series:

 1.Drawdown series index is time of a high watermark and value of a drawdown after

 2.Time under water index is time of a high watermark and how much time passed till next high watermark in years.
+Also includes time between the last high watermark and last observation in returns as the last Time under water element.
+Without this element the estimations of Time under water can be biased.

 .. function:: drawdown_and_time_under_water(returns: pd.Series, dollars: bool = False) -> tuple:

     :param returns: (pd.Series) returns from bets
-    :param dollars: (bool) flag if given dollar performance and not returns
+    :param dollars: (bool) flag if given dollar performance and not returns.
+                    If dollars, then drawdowns are in dollars, else as a %.
-    :return: (tuple of pd.Series) series of drawdowns and time under water if dollars, then in dollars, else as a %
+    :return: (tuple of pd.Series) series of drawdowns and time under water

 An example showing how Drawdown and Time Under Water function is used with account data in dollars::